-The EU Taxonomy is classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+- The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of - environmentally sustainable economic activities.
 That Regulation does not lay down a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
 Product name: Aegon High Yield Global Bond Fund Legal entity identifier: 2138007WMFCYEYPTEX33

-Doe Does this financial product have a sustainable investment objective? •• Yes • X No It will make a minimum of sustainable investments with an environmental objective: as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It will make a minimum of sustainable investments with social objective:% a It promotes E/S characteristics, but will not make any sustainable investments
+Does this financial product have a sustainable investment objective?
+Yes Х No It will make a minimum of It promotes Environmental/Social (E/S) characteristics and while it does not have sustainable investments with as its objective a sustainable investment, it an environmental objective: will have a minimum proportion of % of % sustainable investments in economic activities with an environmental objective in that qualify as economic activities that qualify as environmentally environmentally sustainable under sustainable under the EU the EU Taxonomy Taxonomy with an environmental objective in in economic activities economic activities that do not that do not qualify as qualify as environmentally environmentally sustainable under the EU Taxonomy sustainable under the EU Taxonomy with a social objective It will make a minimum of It promotes E/S characteristics, but will not Х make any sustainable investments sustainable investments with a social objective: %